 Sweet Potato Vegan Edible Cookie Dough is the perfect appetizer for your sweet tooth.
 This vegan cookie dough recipe is made with natural ingredients and goes perfectly with fruit, chocolate and graham crackers, making it one of the best healthy vegan desserts!

-I’m excited to share this no bake cookie dough with you today.
+I’m excited to share this healthy vegan cookie dough recipe with you today.
 Vegan and gluten free cookie dough is easy and is great for snackers and those with a sweet tooth.

 It’s also great for kids who have a sweet tooth, and a great way to get kids to eat sweet potatoes in a fun new way.

-Why I Love This Vegan Edible Cookie Dough
+Why I Love Healthy Vegan Edible Cookie Dough